Search, Group, and Analyze Resources

 Explore the Infrastructure Explorer view

-- Group by: Organize resources by shared attributes such as Type, Cloud, Account, or Region.
+Use Group by to organize resources by shared attributes such as Type, Cloud, Account, or Region.
+You can group by up to 3 fields to simplify large environments and improve navigation.

 View resource details